Richard G. Law Excellence Award

 Recognizing that effective leaders in all areas need to draw on a breadth of knowledge and skills from a variety of disciplinary fields, faculty receiving this award inspire curiosity and understanding of an area of study.
 Their classes encourage development of the lifelong learning skills of integrating and synthesizing concepts in order to solve real problems.

-Past winners of the Law Award include inaugural recipient Theresa Jordan (History) in 2013; Clif Stratton (History) and Richard Zack (Entomology) in 2014; Jeanette Clayton Martin (Mathematics) in 2015; and Ken Faunce (History) in 2016.
+Past winners of the Law Award include inaugural recipient Theresa Jordan (History) in 2013; Clif Stratton (History) and Richard Zack (Entomology) in 2014; Jeanette Clayton Martin (Mathematics) in 2015; Ken Faunce (History) in 2016; Robert J. Cooper (Human Development) in 2017; and, Katherine Banks (Politics, Philosophy, Public Affairs at WSU Tri-Cities).

 Each year, information is provided by an awards committee; it includes details of the application/nomination process.

-The recipient of the Law Award is recognized at the spring Office of Undergraduate Education awards ceremony.
+The newest recipient of the Law Award is recognized in spring at the WSU Undergraduate Education awards ceremony.